Telephone: (807) 468-6321 // Email Us //

 Cervical:

-• A Pap test is a screening test that checks for signs of disease, often before you have noticed anything that might be a problem.
-If you are sexually active and have a cervix, the Canadian Cancer Society recommends you start having regular Pap tests at age 25.
-You will need a Pap test every 1 to 3 years, depending on your previous test results.
+• If you are sexually active and have a cervix, the Canadian Cancer Society recommends you start having regular HPV tests at age 25.
+You will need a test every 3 to 5 years, depending on your previous test results.

 • Appointments with female providers are available.